Skip to navigation Skip to content

 Centrelink

 Customers do not need to provide documentary immunisation evidence to Centrelink.
-When a child receives a vaccination or starts a catch-up schedule, the vaccination provider will update the AIR, and any changes to the immunisation status will be provided to Centrelink.
+When a child receives a vaccination or starts a catch-up schedule, the vaccination provider will:

-For all vaccinations received overseas, the customer will need to provide evidence to their Australian vaccination provider.
+For all vaccinations received overseas, the customer must provide evidence to their Australian vaccination provider.

-For more information on checking and scanning evidence lodged with Centrelink, see Management of immunisation evidence.
+For more details on checking and scanning evidence lodged with Centrelink, see Management of immunisation evidence.

 AIR

-If evidence does not result in an AIR update, a reason will display in the guided procedure to help with customer enquiries.
+If evidence does not result in an AIR update, a reason will show in the guided procedure to help with customer enquiries.

 Immunisation history statements (UNSIH)

-These must not be transferred to the AIR, as these statements are evidence of what is/was already recorded on the AIR.
+Do not transfer to the AIR. as These statements are evidence of what is/was already recorded on the AIR.

 Immunisation overrides and exemptions

-Immunisation overrides and exemptions are managed by Centrelink and can only be recorded and removed by Service Officers with the relevant delegation.
+Immunisation overrides and exemptions are managed by Centrelink.
+Only Service Officers with the relevant delegation can record and removed them..

 These can be completed in the following scenarios:

-• The child was immunised overseas and remains overseas at reconciliation (FTB Part A supplement for financial years prior to 1 July 2018 only)
+• The child was immunised overseas and remains overseas at reconciliation (FTB Part A supplement for financial years before 1 July 2018 only)

 • The customer or child is eligible for a Secretary determination exemption from immunisation (for example Family and Domestic Violence)

-• In rare cases, the child met the FTB immunisation requirements but Centrelink was not notified by the AIR because a more recent immunisation event has occurred and this is the LIUE date that has been supplied.
+• In rare cases, the child met the FTB immunisation requirements but Centrelink was not notified by the AIR.
+This is because a more recent immunisation event has occurred and this is the Last Immunisation Update Event (LIUE) date that has been supplied.
 If an FTB Part A rate reduction has been applied for the child due to immunisation requirements and the reduction would be removed by the earlier immunisation event, it may be necessary to record a LIUE date override (FTB Part A for financial years 2018-19 onwards)

 Note: if a Secretary initiated review: